+(1) The ASM identifier should be provided to the PI as the first part of the binary data payload.

 7.6 Message 3: Scheduled addressed message

 This ASM message is used to send data to an individual station, and utilizes MITDMA communication state.
 Multiple transmission of messages, or periodically transmissions of messages may be chained together using the MITDMA communication state.
 The first transmission in the chain will use RATDMA access the link, and all additional transmission will use slots allocated by the MITDMA communication state.